 Photographs before 1900

-Eadweard Muybridge Annie G, 1885, albumen print (photo: Phil)
+Eadweard Muybridge Annie G, 1885, albumen print (copy photo: Phil)

 The DAC's approximately 3,000 early European, American, and Asian travel photographs include images by photographers such as Beato, Bonfils, Bourne, and Frith.
 Examples of early photographs comprise daguerreotypes, tintypes, cartes-de-visite, cabinet cards, hand-colored calotype and albumen-print stereos; calotypes by photographers including William Henry Fox Talbot and Calvert Jones; works by Disderi, Nadar, and Emerson; and photographs by Jackson, O'Sullivan, Watkins and other Americans.
-Other DAC pages tell more about:
+Some highlights include:

 European and American Photographs, 1845-1865

-Examples of early photographic works in the DAC Collection comprise more than 1,000 daguerreotypes, tintypes, cartes-de-visite, cabinet cards (many uncatalogd), and hand-colored calotype and albumen-print stereos.
+Examples of early photographic works in the DAC Collection comprise more than 1,000 daguerreotypes, tintypes, cartes-de-visite, cabinet cards (some not yet cataloged at the item level), and hand-colored calotype and albumen-print stereos.

 Calotypes (from paper negatives) in the collection include 3 dating about 1845 by the inventor of the negative process, William Henry Fox Talbot, and The Colosseum by Talbot's assistant, Calvert Jones.
 In the DAC are also a group of albumen-print portraits copied from daguerreotypes by the American firm of Albert Sands Southworth and Josiah Hawes.